 TSS — Total suspended solids.

 WATER QUALITY VOLUME (WQv) — The storage needed to capture a specified average annual stormwater runoff volume.
-Numerically (WQv) will vary as a function of drainage area or impervious area.
+Numerically, (WQv) will vary as a function of drainage area or impervious area.

 § 410-3.
 Authority.

 A. These regulations have been adopted by the Planning Board in accordance with the Town of Winchendon LID Bylaw.